ddmitov/perl-executing-browser/README.md

 ## History

-PEB was started in 2013 by Dimitar D. Mitov as a simple GUI for personal database applications.
+PEB was started in 2013 by Dimitar D. Mitov as a simple user interface for personal database applications.

 ## [Thanks and Credits](CREDITS.md)